fredemmott/XRFrameTools/README.md

 It is possible for games and runtimes to use their internal data to provide better data than this tool can; some games and runtimes do, some don't.

+## CSV Notes

+### Timestamps

+The time of each frame is included in 3 formats:

+- microseconds since the first frame
+- Date and time in UTC, in milliseconds
+- Date and time in the local timezone when converting the log to CSV, in milliseconds

+If you want sub-second timings but only see second-precision times, use a custom date/time format in the tool you are using to view/import the CSV file.

+### Extra Fields

+- *Count:* how many frames were aggregated into the row
+- *GPU API:* `NVAPI` if an NVIDIA card is in use, otherwise empty
+- *GPU Limit Bits:*
+    - if zero, the GPU is not limited/throttled in any way
+    - if not zero, the GPU is being throttled
+    - the `GPU Thermal Limit`, `GPU Power Limit`, and `GPU API Limit` fields are derived from this field
+    - this field is mostly useful for 'is any throttling occurring?'
+    - it can also be useful if you need more detail than those fields provide
+    - the exact meaning depends on the `*GPU API*` field:
+        - for `NVAPI`, it is [a bitmask of `NVAPI_GPU_PERF_DECREASE` bits](https://github.com/NVIDIA/nvapi/blob/67af97007f59c248c01e520d8c8fb70e243a3240/nvapi.h#L4723-L4732)